 The predictive bidding algorithm will adjust bids on the item-level no matter which option you go for, while the dashboard provides a KPI and bid strategy overview for each of the device campaigns.
 What’s more, the ‘inheritance feature’ now provides an additional leverage: Advanced Bid Strategies (ABS) can automatically be copied from the target country, added to the device-specific campaigns and kept aligned with changes made on target country level.
 If you do not want to inherit the ABS, you can simply decide not to — The choice is yours.
 The advantage of setting ABS on device-campaign-level is clear: you can define specific segment targets to take into account the performance on the respective device.
 One of your product types sells extremely well on mobile?
 You want to exclude single items from auctions on tablet?
 You want to boost impressions for a certain brand on desktop only?
 Your boss expects a higher return from mobile?
 All of this and much more is possible with device-specific ABS.

 You are not using Whoop! yet?
 No problem: you can either set them up manually or contact us:

 In the end it’s no simple “yes/no” decision and everybody has to factor in the pros and cons for their business.
 Device campaign splits should be considered by every performance-oriented PPC manager but it’s not the perfect solution for each and every online shop.
 Don’t split your campaigns if the effort and complexity of scaling outweighs the financial advantage.
 Do split your campaigns if you have the right strategy and toolset.

 If you need help deciding if device splits are a valid approach for your business, or if you struggle with the manual effort of setting up and managing device campaign splits, contact us!
-At Smarter Ecommerce we combine 10 years of AdWords know-how with proven machine learning power for long-term Google Shopping success.
+At Smarter Ecommerce we combine more than 10 years of Google Ads know-how with proven machine learning power for long-term Google Shopping success.